-October 19th marks earthquake preparedness day with Shake Out.
+October 17th marks earthquake preparedness day with Shake Out.
 The Great Washington ShakeOut is a statewide opportunity to practice how to be safer during big earthquakes: "Drop, Cover, and Hold On".
 The ShakeOut has also been organized to encourage you to review and update emergency preparedness plans and supplies, and to secure your space in order to minimize damage and injuries.
-If you don't have a plan it is never too late to start and there is a section on business preparedness in the RASI Safety Library under 'Emergency Prep' to help you.
+If you don't have a plan it is never too late to start and there is a section on business preparedness in the RS Safety Library under 'Emergency Prep' to help you.

 First topic is: Carbon Monoxide Poisoning - It is cooler outside, doors and windows are closed more often, heaters are turning on and with these factors, the opportunity for CO to build up increases.
-It is also a good time to become more conscious of equipment that is being used, especially gas powered ones; like forklifts, heaters, generators, etc. CO is odorless, colorless and otherwise undetectable to the human senses, which people may not know that they are being exposed.
+It is also a good time to become more conscious of equipment that is being used, especially gaspowered ones; like forklifts, heaters, generators, etc. CO is odorless, colorless and otherwise undetectable to the human senses, which people may not know that they are being exposed.
 You should inspect any equipment that uses combustible fuels for proper operation and use.
-Also a short presentation of how a CO incident occurred.
+RS SafetyTV has several videos on this topic

-There is a Carbon Monoxide section in the RASI Safety Library for handouts and video links.
+There is a Carbon Monoxide section in the RS Safety Library for handouts.